 Teenagers are not worse at spotting misinformation than adults.
 In some ways they're better at noticing that something feels off.
 The problem is what happens in the gap between that feeling and the "SHARE" button.

 Research from MIT found that false news spreads six times faster than true news on social media, and it's not bots doing the sharing, it's people.
 A study from Yale added something I find genuinely surprising: just asking "is this accurate?" before sharing cuts misinformation significantly.
 The habit that makes the difference isn't skepticism.
 It's a brief pause.
 We can't lecture our kids or students into a habit.
-They need to practise it.
+They need to practice it.

 | Ages | 12–18 (grades 7–12) |

-| Group size | 3–5 students |
+| Group size | 3–4 students |

 | Time | 50–60 minutes |